Hurricane Aircat: Operational history

 Any engine maintenance required bringing in scarce aircraft mechanics.
 As ACTIV wrote, "Even the most elementary engine repair work required the attention of a skilled mechanic."
 Though US and South Vietnamese forces had fiberglass-repair capabilities at the unit level, they lacked the ability to do extensive electrical or engine repair, which was often required because the Aircats were initially built with commercial off-the-shelf electrical and drive system components that did not hold up well in Southeast Asian conditions.
 Of the six original Aircats deployed, one was lost to an accident and the remaining five required considerable engine repair to remain in service by 1965.

 Another downside was that Aircats could be very loud.
 The high noise level of the engine and propeller could give away the boats' position.
 It also made use of radio equipment difficult while the vehicle was in motion, as it was difficult for crews to hear their radios over the sound of the engine.
-However, the Aircat's noise was found to be both an advantage and a disadvantage, as it was often impossible for enemies to determine how many Aircats were bearing down on them or from where, especially if the boats were used alongside similarly-loud helicopters.
+However, the Aircat's noise was found to be both an advantage and a disadvantage, as it was often impossible for enemies to determine how many Aircats were bearing down on them or from where, especially if the boats were used alongside similarly loud helicopters.
 The high noise level also contributed to the psychological warfare value of the Aircat, and small groups of Viet Cong would freeze in place when attacked by Aircats.
 Similarly, field tests by the 5th Special Forces Group Company D eventually found that the using the AN/PRC-25 radio and CVC tanker's helmet sufficiently reduced noise to the point where the radio was usable.
 However, noise problems persisted at least through 1968.
-Field research conducted from 1964–1966 led to the development of tactics that could minimize the boats' noise level.
+Field research conducted from 1964 to 1966 led to the development of tactics that could minimize the boats' noise level.
 These tactics combined with the low silhouette and high speed of the boats enabled the Aircats to occasionally be highly stealthy and suitable for operations like surprise attacks, special operations insertions, and reconnaissance.

 In August 1970, the 5th Special Forces Group reported to the Military Assistance Command in Vietnam that its Aircats were "excess", indicating that they wanted to dispose of them, as a response to decreased operational requirements caused by President Richard Nixon's Vietnamization policy.
 The 5th Special Forces Group began turning in its Aircats in December 1970 and finished transferring its Aircats to the Military Assistance Command, South Vietnamese forces, or parties in the continental United States, by March 1971.
 However, some Aircats remained in US service until 1972.